adamthomson/adamthomson/README.md

   - Fundraised $90K to avoid liquidation and protect the station for another 40 years
   - Huge marketing campaign involving many celebrities and past DJs and associates of the station
   - Assisted in the station becoming a charitable trust, establishing a trust board, plus DJ and events committees
-  - A new purpose-built premise in the city complete with offices and full production suite including a new purpose-built recording and live-to-air studios
+  - A brand new premise in the city complete with offices and full production suite including new purpose-built recording and live-to-air studios
 - 2018 - Co-organizer and emcee of national WordPress conference

 </details>